priner/micro-aspell-plugin/help/aspell.md

 * `aspell.sugmode`: one of `ultra`, `fast`, `normal`, `slow` or `bad-spellers`.
    It will be passed to Aspell in the `--sug-mode` option.
 Defaults to `normal`.
    You may wish to change it to `fast`, if you feel that the spellchecking is too slow.
-For explanation of what each option does, see http://aspell.net/man-html/Notes-on-the-Different-Suggestion-Modes.html
+For an explanation of what each option does, see http://aspell.net/man-html/Notes-on-the-Different-Suggestion-Modes.html

 * `aspell.args`: additional command line arguments, that will be passed to